google/go-containerregistry/cmd/crane/doc/crane_pull.md

 ```
   -c, --cache_path string   Path to cache image layers
+      --convert string      Image spec to convert the pulled image ("preserve" or "oci") (default "preserve")
       --format string       Format in which to save images ("tarball", "legacy", or "oci") (default "tarball")
   -h, --help                help for pull
 ```